cttdev/sierpinski/docs/index.md

     <em>Finished model in FreeCAD</em>
 </p>

 The design of the keychain was partially driven by the dimensions of my 3D printer.
-Since the pryamids were printed in spiral vase mode, I had to print each one "individually" before moving onto the next.
+Since the pyramids were printed in spiral vase mode, I had to print each one "individually" before moving onto the next.
 Since I had to make ~20 keychains, I didn't want to have to restart the print every time.

-To get around this, I could take advantage of the 400mm^2 bed of the RatRig V-Core 3 and print multiple pryamids, side by side.
-The only caveat with this method is that each pryamid had to be far enough from the others that the print head could mode around it without hitting completed pryamids and the pryamids had to be shorter than the x gantry so it could pass over them.
+To get around this, I could take advantage of the 400mm^2 bed of the RatRig V-Core 3 and print multiple pyramids, side by side.
+The only caveat with this method is that each pyramid had to be far enough from the others that the print head could mode around it without hitting completed pyramids and the pyramids had to be shorter than the x gantry so it could pass over them.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160666341-fbcee9dc-893d-411b-b3ab-d23329761b7c.png" alt>